ronin-co/blade/packages/blade-cli/README.md

 This package exposes the `blade` command.

-## Setup

-You don't need to install this package explicitly, as it is already included in the [RONIN client](https://github.com/ronin-co/client).

-However, we would be excited to welcome your feature suggestions or bug fixes for the RONIN CLI.
-Read on to learn more about how to suggest changes.

 ## Contributing

 To start contributing code, first make sure you have [Bun](https://bun.sh) installed, which is a JavaScript runtime.